 Dōmyō-ji-ko - Japanese rice flour

-Dōmyō-ji-ko (道明寺粉) is a special rice flour used in Japanese cuisine, particularly for preparing sweet dishes such as dango (団子 - rice dumplings), mochi (餅 - rice cakes) and [...].
+Dōmyō-ji-ko (道明寺粉) is a special type of rice flour used in Japanese cuisine, particularly for making sweet dishes such as dango (団子 – rice dumplings), mochi (餅 – rice cakes), and manjū (饅頭 – filled pastries).
+It is made from sticky rice and has a fine texture that makes it particularly well suited for making sticky […]

 Japanese kitchen herbs